Taccy – troubleshoot signature and privacy problems

-Updated!
 Taccy examines an app’s Info.plist file and its code signature to discover its full settings for accessing protected data, particularly in Mojave.
 Helps you decide whether to add it to Full Disk Access, and debug problems with the privacy system, TCC.
 Ideal for advanced users, sysadmins, developers, security researchers, and anyone exploring macOS.
-Now lists all of Catalina’s new Usage Description strings for privacy protection.
+Update addresses problems in time format, and improves performance in log views.

-Taccy 1.2 (Sierra, High Sierra, Mojave and Catalina)
+Taccy 1.10 (Intel-only for Sierra, High Sierra, Mojave and Catalina)

 Signet – scans and checks bundle signatures